 To ensure a high quality learning experience, I’m limiting numbers on the course to just 18.
 Book early to ensure a place – plus get the early-bird discount.

 When I attended Martin’s course in 2017, I was surprised to find that half the participants were from outside the UK (South Africa, Germany, Denmark, USA, Australia, Ireland).
-His courses are booked out months in advance and he only runs one or two a year.
+His courses are booked out months in advance and he only runs a few a year.
 Come to sunny Invermay and save yourself an airfare! 🙂

 To secure your place on the course, click on the link below, complete the form and return it soon!

 Getting here – Chestnut Farm is 10 minutes from Ballarat railway station, which has a direct shuttle from Melbourne (Tullamarine) airport.
 We are 90 minutes west of central Melbourne on the national highway to Adelaide.